 Our fully trained and accredited Child Protection team at the College includes:

-Mr David Lewis (Assistant Head Teacher), who is the Designated Safeguarding Lead
+Mr Andrew Oates (Senior Assistant Head Teacher), who is the Designated Safeguarding Lead

 Ms Paula Martin (Deputy Head Teacher) who is a Deputy DSL